idameitil/sdpl-utilizing-gts/README.md

 To run the hhblits comparisons, run: `sh src/compare-cazy-families/hhblits.sh`.

 The output files are in `data/hhblits_cazy_families/output`.

+To make the heatmap, run: `python src/compare-cazy-families/make-heatmap.py`.
+The heatmap is saved in `data/hhblits_cazy_families/heatmap_hhblits.png`.

 ## Test your query sequence
 Build family HMMs: `python src/compare-cazy-families/build-hmms.py`